samuelsonneil/React_New/README.md

   ]
 },
 ```
-if react error on next test, delete this
+if react error on next test says something about repeat/duplicate babel setting, delete this.

 #### Update webpack.config.js to: